tdownie0/music-theor-ease/topics/Fundamentals/ch5.md

 Staying with the a language's common design approaches typically makes it easier for others to assist in working on the code.
-Others may come to expect a certain structure of that language, making it easier to work on with a certain implementations approach from another due to the language naturally being centered around one or the other.
+Others may come to expect a certain structure of that language, making it easier to work on with a certain implementation's approach from another due to the language naturally being centered around one or the other.
 In time, this also becomes useful in being able to distinguish one language from another more readily, recognizing the familiarity of structure.
 Usually, if you are working on a code base it is best to keep things as consistent as possible.
 Being adaptable will allow